zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 * **apiInfo.catalogUiTile.id**

     Specifies the unique identifier for the API services product family.
-    This is the grouping value used by the API Layer to group multiple API services together into "tiles".
+    This is the grouping value used by the API Mediation Layer to group multiple API services together into "tiles".
     Each unique identifier represents a single API Catalog UI dashboard tile.
     Specify a value that does not interfere with API services from other products.

 * **apiInfo.catalogUiTile.title**

     Specifies the title of the API services product family.
 This value is displayed in the API catalog UI dashboard as the tile title.

+    **Example:**

     ![Expanded Catalog Tile](diagrams/Expanded-Catalog-Tile.png)

 * **apiInfo.catalogUiTile.description**